Football refereeing in England: Promotion

 For qualified referees to be considered for promotion from level 9 to levels 7 through 4, they must apply annually and are assessed locally by their local football association, who determine the requirements for promotion that will apply to the relevant marking season (which is different to the playing season as it runs 1 March to May the following year).
 In some cases, referees of exceptional ability are allowed to "double jump" levels in one marking season, but must complete the criteria for both levels by certain points (e.g. a referee being considered to go from level 7 to 5 in one season will need to meet the criteria for level 6 by the end of October to be allowed to progress to level 5 by the end of the marking season).
 To be considered for promotion from one level to another, the local association sets the criteria which is usually a minimum number of games (all of which must be open age games) and at least three assessments (some associations require five assessments and 20 games e.g. Durham FA).
 The referees must also attend training conferences and complete a written exam.
 Should all these assessments be completed successfully and to the required standard, they are promoted to the next level.

 To be promoted from level 5 to level 4, the final decision rests with The FA as the final number of level 4 referees promoted each season depends on the number of vacancies existing in each region (once promotions to higher levels, retirements and demotions to level 5 have been confirmed).
 Generally the final decision is based on the average assessment mark received, although other criteria may be used.
 Before being allowed to officiate, level 4 referees (which includes both nominated and existing level 4 referees) must complete a fitness test set out by the FA.
-This consists of a 2600m run in 12 minutes, without stopping and 2x50m sprints in 7.5 seconds.
 Promotion from level 4 to level 1 (and demotions the other way) is based upon marks awarded by the teams they officiate ("club marks") and the marks from assessors, with referees at the top of both club and assessor lists generally being considered for promotion, and for levels 3 to 1 ever more stringent fitness tests.

 Individual league committees meet to discuss who is to be recommended for promotion at the end of each season.